-Today the area is still predominantly rural and unspoiled, but things have changed a bit.
-Downtown Williston is where most of the action happens–with involvement of neither government grant nor large developer.
+Today the area is still predominantly rural and unspoiled, but things have changed a bit...
+Downtown Williston is a bustling retail center - with involvement of neither government grant nor large developer.
 One property owner made some improvements, others followed and businesses moved in.
-Customers have followed bringing with them the whole town’s appreciation for the transformation.
+Customers have followed bringing with them the whole town's appreciation for the transformation.

-Regional General Hospital provides emergency, quick care, and surgical and routine hospital care.
+Nature Coast Regional Hospital provides emergency, quick care, surgical and routine hospital care.

 The local airport, owned by the City of Williston, is a growing and dynamic operation run by experienced professionals.
-It offers fixed base facilities and pilot training and hosts an active skydiving group.
+It offers fixed base facilities and pilot training along with an active skydiving group.

 The Airport Industrial Park, adjacent to the airport, is being developed with clean, environmentally sound industry.
 Approximately 700 acres are available for development and we welcome inquiries from prospective businesses.

-Williston area residents enjoy many educational, entertainment, and economic advantages from the town’s close proximity to the cities of Gainesville and Ocala.
-Gainesville, a beautiful 20-minute drive from Williston, is home to the University of Florida and Shands medical facilities.
-Both Santa Fe Community College and College of Central Florida are excellent resources and easily accessible to Williston area residents with campuses in Archer and Chiefland, respectively.
+Williston area residents enjoy many educational, entertainment and economic advantages from the town's close proximity to the cities of Gainesville and Ocala.
+Gainesville, a beautiful 25 minute drive from Williston, is home to the University of Florida and Shands medical facilities.
+Both Santa Fe Community College, and Central Florida Community College in Ocala are excellent resources and easily accessible to Williston area residents.

 Williston offers all this and more.
 Why not visit our American Heartland Small Town today?